google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 implementation, which is why it is not supported by this document.

-If it should become necessary to deprecate an algorithm used by a live log, then the log should be frozen as specified in {{log_shutdown}} and a new log should be started.
+If it should become necessary to deprecate an algorithm used by a live log, then the log MUST be frozen as specified in {{log_shutdown}} and a new log SHOULD be started.
 Certificates in the frozen log that have not yet expired and require new SCTs SHOULD be submitted to the new log and the SCTs from that log used instead.